Visualize and Assess Classifier Performance in Classification Learner

 See also Investigate Features in the Scatter Plot.

-In this example, using the
+In this example, which uses the

-positive rate for correctly classified points in this class, shown
+77.2% is the true positive rate for correctly classified

 If you want to see numbers of observations (cars, in this example) instead of percentages, under Plot, select Number of observations.